ali-shishani/JB-HiFi-Weather/README.md

 ### Running Unit Test - React - Command Line Interface

+* Open command prompt and navigate to the 'ClientApp' subdirectory.
+* run `npm install` command
+* run `npm test` command
+* watch the unit test output and make sure all tests are successful.

 When you run `npm test`, Jest will launch in the watch mode.
 Every time you save a file, it will re-run the tests, just like `npm start` recompiles the code.

 The watcher includes an interactive command-line interface with the ability to run all tests, or focus on a search pattern.
 It is designed this way so that you can keep it open and enjoy fast re-runs.
 You can learn the commands from the “Watch Usage” note that the watcher prints after every run: